House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 Reception can have their own show / workshop if time permits, or can be included in a show with Year 1 or with Years 1&2.
 Towards the start of the Academic Year when Reception are particularly young, they can if you prefer stay for just the first half of a Year 1&2 show.

-Barney tutors maths up to A-level and even University level alongside running the House Of Maths, so you can be assured that a Secondary School Visit will include enough challenging maths for even the most discerning Year 8 student!
-Shows include magic tricks with numbers and a look at polyhedra in the real world; workshops include using dice to look at the Normal Distribution (presented as a way to win at board games!!), and vertex notation for 3D shapes.
+Barney tutors maths at A-level and up to University level alongside running the House Of Maths, so you can be assured that a Secondary School Visit will include enough challenging maths for even the most able Year 7 or 8 student!
+Shows include strong links to the national curriculum, including algebra, geometrical techniques, and magic tricks with numbers; workshops include using dice to look at probability (with a look ahead to the Normal Distribution) and vertex notation for 3D shapes.
 Barney also works with the Further Maths Support Group delivering maths talks to KS3 to encourage further take up of double maths at A-level.

 “Shows” are for up to 180 students at a time and usually take place in your main Hall, whereas “workshops” are for one class size of up to 32 students at a time so can if you prefer take place in a classroom.
 Shows feature a good deal of involvement from the students, whereas workshops are completely interactive, with every student doing the maths hands-on themselves.
 Click on Shows or Workshops for more details.